MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab5_improved.md

 #### Interpreting λ

-λ is a **rate per unit branch length** — in our relative-time tree, think of it as "expected number of gene gain/loss events per gene family, per unit of relative time, per lineage."
+λ is a **rate per unit branch length**.
+In our relative-time tree, think of it as "expected number of gene gain/loss events per gene family, per unit of relative time, per lineage."
 A handful of points to anchor your intuition:

-- λ on its own has no fixed "good" or "bad" value — it's only interpretable *relative to* the branch lengths in your specific tree (which are relative-time units from `chronos()`, not millions of years), and relative to λ estimated in other comparable studies using the same kind of tree.
+- λ on its own has no fixed "good" or "bad" value, it's only interpretable *relative to* the branch lengths in your specific tree (which are relative-time units from `chronos()`, not millions of years), and relative to λ estimated in other comparable studies using the same kind of tree.
 - A **single global λ** is a strong simplifying assumption: it says every branch in the tree, from your fastest-evolving lineage to your slowest, shares the *same* underlying rate of gene family turnover.
-Real genomes rarely cooperate with this assumption uniformly — some lineages undergo bursts of gene family expansion (e.g., after whole-genome duplication, or in venom/immune gene families under strong selection) that a single genome-wide rate will smooth over.
+Real genomes rarely cooperate with this assumption uniformly.
+Some lineages undergo bursts of gene family expansion (e.g., after whole-genome duplication, or in venom/immune gene families under strong selection) that a single genome-wide rate will smooth over.
-- That's *exactly* why Section 1.4–1.5 exist: the global λ tells you the *average* behaviour, but the per-family and per-branch tests are how you find the *exceptions* to that average — which are usually the biologically interesting bit.
+- The global λ tells you the *average* behaviour, but the per-family and per-branch tests are how you find the *exceptions* to that average, which are usually the biologically interesting bit.
 - If you want to go further after this practical, CAFE5 also supports a **multi-λ ("k") model**, where you assign different parts of the tree (e.g., different clades) to different rate categories, and an **error model**, which accounts for genome assembly/annotation error inflating or deflating apparent gene counts.
-Both are beyond today's scope, but worth knowing they exist — the single global λ model here is a deliberately simple starting point, not the end of the analysis.
+Both are beyond today's scope, but worth knowing they exist.
+The single global λ model here is a deliberately simple starting point, not the end of the analysis.

 ### 1.3 What other files did CAFE5 produce?